Efficient Large Language Models: A Survey: LLM Frameworks

-\textbf{vLLM.} vLLM~\cite{kwon2023efficient} represents a methodological shift in the approach to serving LLMs.
-Central to vLLM's design is PagedAttention, a mechanism that segments the attention key and value (KV) cache for a set number of tokens.
-Unlike contiguous space storage, PagedAttention's blocks for the KV cache are stored flexibly, akin to the virtual memory management.
+\textbf{vLLM.} vLLM~\citep{kwon2023efficient} is an open-source library for LLM inference and serving.
+It adopts a different design in how KV cache is stored in memory.
+Central to this design is PagedAttention, a mechanism that segments the attention key and value (KV) cache for a set number of tokens.
+Unlike contiguous space storage, PagedAttention's blocks for the KV cache are stored flexibly, similar to the virtual memory management in operating systems.
 This facilitates memory sharing at a block level across various sequences tied to the same request or even different requests, thus enhancing memory management efficiency in handling attention mechanisms.
+Hence, vLLM can reduce the total memory usage when using complex decoding techniques such as parallel sampling and beam search as the memory blocks can be shared across different candidate samples.
 It also allows on-demand buffer allocation, while also eliminating external fragmentation as the blocks are uniformly sized.
-Furthermore, vLLM incorporates an adaptive loading technique.
-This technique, rooted in heuristic methodologies, discerns the number of pages to be loaded into memory based on the input.
-Complementing this, vLLM integrates a parameter compression strategy as well.
-By storing model parameters in a compressed state and decompressing them during real-time serving, vLLM further optimizes memory usage.
-Additionally, vLLM supports state-of-the-art quantization techniques and optimized CUDA kernels supporting fast model execution.
-The library also added support for AMD's ROCm GPUs. vLLM is therefore, not only a useful tool for distributed training, it can also handle efficient high-throughput model serving workloads.

-\textbf{OpenLLM.} OpenLLM~\cite{Pham_OpenLLM_Operating_LLMs_2023} delineates a comprehensive approach to the deployment and operation of LLMs within production environments.
-Anchored within the BentoML ecosystem, OpenLLM is crafted to bridge the gap between the training of LLMs and their seamless integration into real-world applications.
-A defining characteristic of OpenLLM is its emphasis on modularity and scalability.
-Recognizing the diverse needs of production environments, OpenLLM promotes a component-based architecture.
-Further enhancing its value proposition, OpenLLM integrates advanced caching mechanisms.
-By leveraging these mechanisms, the system aims to optimize repetitive queries, leading to reduced operational costs and enhanced response times.
-Additionally, OpenLLM's design incorporates robust monitoring and logging tools, ensuring that operational insights are readily available for performance tuning and troubleshooting.
+Furthermore, vLLM incorporates safeguards that prevent GPU memory overflow due to the increasing size of KV cache by evicting and recovering blocks as needed via swapping and recomputation. vLLM also supports Multi-LoRA~\citep{wang2023multilora}, continuous batching~\citep{yu2022orca} and quantization (GPTQ~\citep{Frantar2022GPTQAP}, AWQ~\citep{lin2023awq} and SqueezeLLM~\citep{kim2024squeezellm}).
+Lastly, it implements efficient kernels for both Nvidia and AMD GPUs.